The notes below may be found helpful in preparing applications. Further advice may be obtained from

 Dr Lucy or Prof Garnett.

 Successful proposals are well presented, show evidence of research into itinerary and costings, and give a motivation for the trip, going beyond the usual guidebooks.
+Applications with an interesting theme are more likely to be successful.
+Joint applications are welcome; please indicate clearly where this is the case.

 Trips which have no serious purpose, such as a beach holiday, are unlikely to be funded; nor in general will applications to participate in large projects such as the Kenya Project, especially when the main aim is subsidy to the local community rather than independent travel by the applicant.